medesk/webpoints/README.md

 WebPoints is a web framework based on [ExpressJS](http://expressjs.com/) for [node](http://nodejs.org).
-It is oriented on simple RESTful service development with JSON serialization.
+It is oriented on RESTful service development with JSON serialization.
+NOTE: It is not a template engine consolidation library.

 ```js
 var WebPoints = require('webpoints').Application, app = new WebPoints();